jemusni07/retail-pipeline/README.md

 ## Building the RFM Table

-From the silver layer transactions table, we transformed the data in an RFM table that will be used by the K Means Clustering pipeline.
+From the silver layer transactions table, we transformed the data in an RFM table.
 Each record will include the following

 - Identifier
     - CustomerID: Customer identifier